kate-goldenring/onvif-camera-mocking/README.md

 #### Option C: Building with `lxd` (coming soon)
 ### Start the ONVIF and Discovery services
 1. Run `ifconfig` or `ipconfig` to determine your network interface.
 Then, pass your interface (such as `eno1`,`eth0`, `eth1`, etc) to the script.
 The following assumes `eth0`.
-1. Run the start script specifying the network interface and optionally the "mock" firmware version of the camera (defaults to 1.0).
+1. Run the start script specifying the network interface and optionally the resources directory and firmware version of the camera.

+    > The script uses the following arguments and defaults:
+    > - arg1: (mandatory) the network interface
+    > - arg2: (defaults to $PWD) the directory of the onvif_srvd, wsdd, and (if local) rtsp_feed.py program
+    > - arg3: (defaults to 1.0) the "mock" firmware version of the camera.

     ```sh
     ./onvif-camera-mocking/scripts/start-onvif-camera.sh eth0
     ```